koinos/koinos-docs/docs/resources/explorers.md

 - **Verified network:** Koinos mainnet.
 - **API:** no current maintained public API documentation was verified, so the explorer is listed only as a web interface.

+### Koinscan

+[Koinscan](https://www.koinscan.com/) is a third-party mainnet explorer operated by Armana.
+It supports searches for blocks, transactions, accounts, contracts, and tokens, and includes a network view for block-production data.

+- **Ownership:** third-party.
+- **Source:** no public source repository was verified.
+- **Verified network:** Koinos mainnet.
+- **API:** no current public API documentation was verified.
+- **Status:** the site identifies itself as an early beta, so independently verify information used for an operational or financial decision.

 ## Current public testnet